alinex/node-config/README.md

 Always have a look at the latest [changes](Changelog.md).

-Formats
+Sources / File Formats
 -------------------------------------------------

 This configuration class allows multiple formats to be used alternatively or combined.
 So you may use the format you know best.

-### File formats

-See the {@link alinex-format} package for a detailed description of the allowed formats and description of how to write them.
+See the {@link alinex-format/src/type/index.md alinex-format} package for a detailed description of the allowed formats and description of how to write them.

-As described in the link above you can use different formats but you can also split your configuration into multiple files and use different formats.
+As described in the link above you can use different formats but you can also split your configuration into multiple files and use different formats in each of them.

 So as an first example if you have a very large configuration of three major parts you may split it up into 3 different files.